CoPaSul Manual -- Contour-based parametric and superpositional intonation stylization: Stylization

 The following configuration parameters serve to customize how closely the base- and topline should follow local minima and maxima:

 \begin{quote} \myRef{styl:glob:prct:bl}\\ \myRef{styl:glob:prct:tl}\\ \myRef{styl:glob:decl\_win} \end{quote}

 A closer fit to local peaks and valleys is achieved by lowering \myRef{styl:glob:prct:bl} and \myRef{styl:glob:decl\_win}, and by raising \myRef{styl:glob:prct:tl}.
 Note however, that a closer fit will result in a higher percentage of base- and topline crossings.
-In the resulting Python dictionary such error cases are marked as described here: \ref{sec:globsegfeat}.

 From this stylization, regression line slope and intercept features are collected for the base-, mid-, and topline, as well as for the range.
 For the latter these features are simply derived by fitting a linear regression line through the point-wise distances between the base- and the topline.
 A negative slope means that base- and topline converge, whereas a positive slope signals line divergence.